chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

     KSM driver is not a part of the TC2 kernel.
 Hence, one of the MTE Kselftests will fail for the ``check_ksm_options`` test.

 .. note::
     This test is specific to Buildroot only.
-An example of the expected test result for this test is ilustrated in the related :ref:`Total Compute Platform Expected Test Results <docs/totalcompute/tc2/expected-test-results_kernel>` document section.
+An example of the expected test result for this test is illustrated in the related :ref:`Total Compute Platform Expected Test Results <docs/totalcompute/tc2/expected-test-results_kernel>` document section.

 MPAM